 Power Purchase Agreements

 Elektro purchases all of its electricity requirements under medium-term and long-term contracts.
-Approximately 75% of Elektro’s electricity requirements is purchased from former CESP generators (Tietê, Paranapanema and CESP Paraná).
-The remaining 25% is purchased from Itaipu.
+Approximately 75% of Elektro’s electricity requirements is currently purchased from former CESP generators (Tietê, Paranapanema and CESP Paraná).
+Almost all of the remaining 25% is currently purchased from Itaipu.
+A small amount is imported from Paraná in the South at certain times of the year, in particular the wet season in the South from May to November.

-The largest single generation plant in Brazil is Itaipu, a 12,600 MW run-of-river hydroelectric facility owned in equal parts by the Governments of Brazil and Paraguay, but whose output is almost entirely consumed by the Brazilian market.
+The largest single generation plant in Brazil is Itaipu, a 12,600 MW run-of-river hydroelectric facility owned in equal parts by the Governments of Brazil and Paraguay.
+Itaipu’s output, however, is almost entirely consumed by the Brazilian market.

 Itaipu’s capacity is expected to be increased to 14,000 MW with the installation of the final two turbines.
 Itaipu’s output to Brazil is sold entirely within the Southern and Southeastern markets.
-Distribution companies in this region are required to take Itaipu’s output on a take-or-pay basis in proportion to their market share in 1992.
-Itaipu currently supplies approximately 25% of the electricity consumed in the Southern and Southeastern region.
-Almost all of the remainder of the São Paulo electric sector’s current requirements are supplied by CESP Paraná, Tietê and Paranapanema.
-A small amount is imported from Paraná in the South at certain times of the year, in particular the wet season in the South from May to November.
+Distribution companies in these regions are required to take Itaipu’s output on a take-or-pay basis in proportion to their relative market shares in 1992.

-Elektro has power purchase agreements with each of the three former CESP generator (“CESP PPAs”), which have the same basic terms, other than the capacity contracted with each.
+Elektro has power purchase agreements with each of the three former CESP generators (“CESP PPAs”).
 The table below provides an overview of the capacity and minimum energy purchases from each generator:

 Average Capacity Contracted (MW Month)